Waratah Park: Aboriginal land

 Waratah Park is sited adjacent to Ku-ring-gai Chase National Park in which some Indigenous sites have been dated as older than 7,400 years.

 Waratah Park is located within the traditional lands of the Dharug-speaking peoples of the greater Sydney Basin.
 "Before the colonisation of Australia in 1788, this nation of Aboriginal people lived from Broken Bay in the north to Sydney Harbour in the south.
 Two clans occupied the area that is now the national park: the Garrigal people, who lived around West Head and down to the coast, and the Terramerragal, who lived in the Turramurra area.".

 Within six weeks of the arrival of the British First Fleet in Sydney, Governor Phillip was exploring Broken Bay near Waratah Park.
 He commented on the friendliness of the Aboriginal people but when he returned a year later, all except those too sick with smallpox fled from him.
 By the 1840s, few Aboriginal people were noted living in a traditional lifestyle in this region.

 Today, Aboriginal people live in this vicinity and more widely across the Sydney community.
 The National Heritage listed Ku-ring-gai National Park, adjacent to Waratah Park, has cultural significance for its natural landscape and for the many Aboriginal sites found in the park.

 History of site since European occupation

-In the early 19th century, European settlers used the Ku-ring-gai area for timber-getting and boat building.
+In the early 19th century, European colonisers used the Ku-ring-gai area for timber-getting and boat building.
 They also collected materials such as soda ash, salt and shell lime.

 In the 1880s Ku-ring-gai Chase National Park, adjacent to Waratah Park became the earliest reserve for nature conservation in Australia after Eccleston Du Faur successfully lobbied the New South Wales Government to protect its native flora from the threat of expanding settlement.

 The lot now known as Waratah Park was not included in the national park at that time, probably because it was in an area subject to Railway Reserve 63, but it remained undeveloped Crown land.